 I let the mattress protector absorb the water for nearly two hours.
 I then ran my hand underneath the protector and felt no dampness, moisture or water.

-As I mention later in my review, care for this protector is important if you want your protector to stay waterproof.
+As I mention later in my review, care for this protector is important to help the protector stay waterproof.
 Per Linenspa’s instructions “heat settings above 125 degrees or over drying can impact the waterproof membrane.”
 They also recommend not drying the protector alone.

 Vinyl in Mattress Protectors: Unsafe for Children?